andrew1007/mrfa-demo/article/6-state-tree-mutations.md

 ![localImage](./resources/pt2-fig-2.png)

+## Optimizing State Tree Mutations

+Minimizing node replacements during tree transformations is imperative.
+Reconciliation, React's rerender analyzer, checks for node changes.
+Useless node updates equate to useless rerenders.

+Minimizing tree transformations takes complete priority.
+The performance of the transformation algorithm is almost never important.
+After all, algorithms should be assumed to be fast, until proven otherwise.

+In the previous examples, example #2 is clearly the superior approach.
+It minimizes the number of node changes required to create the desired state tree.

 ## Update Operations

-A new tree is required when updating state.
-For React, the minimum criteria is replacement of the root node.
+Root node replacement is the minimum criteria for a state update in React.
 Subtree nodes (the values) don't have to change.
 Revisit the reducer function in `makeProvider`.

 ```typescript
 const reducer = (state, action) => ({